Volodymyr-M/docs/_tabs/getting-started.md

 - **MacOS:** [Download on the Mac App Store](https://apps.apple.com/us/app/ingantt/id6450835363){:target="_blank"}
 - **Web:** [Open this link](https://web.ingantt.com){:target="_blank"}

-> We would like to hear your feedback!
+> Do you have feedback, questions or suggestions?
 Please contact us using the email specified in the bottom left corner of the page.
 {: .prompt-info }

 ## Logging in (optional)